urllib3/urllib3/docs/index.rst

 Contributing
 ============

-#. `Open an issue <https://github.com/shazow/urllib3/issues>`_ to start a
+#. `Check for open issues <https://github.com/shazow/urllib3/issues>`_ or open
-   discussion around a feature or a bug.
+   a fresh issue to start a discussion around a feature idea or a bug.
+There is a *Contributor Friendly* tag for issues that should be ideal for people who are not very familiar with the codebase yet.
 #.
 Fork the `urllib3 repository on Github <https://github.com/shazow/urllib3>`_
    to start making your changes.
 #.
 Write a test which shows that the bug was fixed or that the feature works